DR-MELCHISEDEC-BANKOLE/DR-MELCHISEDEC-BANKOLE/README.md

 👋 Hey there, I'm @DR-MELCHISEDEC-BANKOLE, your friendly neighborhood Web Developer.

-I am a Supernal Science Scholar currently transitioning to tech: software programming/Data science.
+I am a Supernal Science Scholar who is currently transitioning to tech: software programming/Data science.

 👀 My passion lies in the realms of Software Programming and the captivating world of Data Science.